clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

 | 2 | `username=harriet&password=Emma1815`
 | 3 | `username=alex&password=Sk1ll`

-* Pitchfork takes the first item from each list and substitutes them into the request, one per position.
+* Takes the first item from each list and substitutes them into the request, one per position.
 * Repeats the process for the next request by taking the second item from each list and substituting it into the template.
 * Continues this iteration until one or all of the lists run out of items.
 * Note that Intruder stops testing as soon as one of the lists is complete.
   * It is ideal for the payload sets to have the same length.
-* Pitchfork attack type is especially useful when conducting credential-stuffing attacks or when multiple positions require separate payload sets.
+* Especially useful when conducting credential-stuffing attacks or when multiple positions require separate payload sets.
   * Allows for simultaneous testing of multiple positions with different payloads.

 ## Cluster Bomb
-* Allows multiple payload sets tpo be chosen, one per position (up to a maximum of 20).
+* Allows multiple payload sets to be chosen, one per position (up to a maximum of 20).
 * Iterates through each payload set individually ensuring that every possible combination of payloads is tested.
 * Assume there are three users and three passwords, but the mappings are unknown.
-  * In this case use a Cluster bomb attack to try every combination of values.
+  * Use a Cluster bomb attack to try every combination of values.
-  * The request table for the `username` and `password` positions would look like this:
+  * Request table for the `username` and `password` positions would look like this:

 | Request Number | Request Body
 | --- | ---